TFQA Logo

 TFQA Orders

-The TFQA graphics programs (KMPLT, DIVPLT, LDPLT, BAYES, SCAT, and FORD) do not run well under Windows XP (printscreen doesn't work) and do not run at all directly under Windows 7 and Vista.
-They can be made to run well using DosBox a freeware emulator of 16 bit Windows.
-It is a bit of extra work to set up but does work fine.
-You only need to use this for the graphics programs--KMPLT, DIVPLT, LDPLT, BAYES, SCAT, and FORD not any of the others.
+The TFQA graphics programs (KMPLT, DIVPLT, LDPLT, BAYES, SCAT, FORD, STPdos, and SAMPMEANdos ) do not run well under Windows XP (printscreen doesn't work) and do not run directly, under Windows 7, 8, 10 or 11.
+They can be made to run well using DOSBox a freeware emulator of 16 bit Windows or a newer spinoff of DOSBox, DOSBox-X It is a bit of extra work to set up but does work fine.
+You must use one of these only for the graphics programs--KMPLT, DIVPLT, LDPLT, BAYES, SCAT, and FORD, not any of the others (which are true Windows programs).

 Downloading DosBox (freeware)